banach-space/llvm-tutor/README.md

 Usage
 -----
-Once you've [built](#build-instructions) this project, you can verify every pass individually.
+Once you've [built](#build-instructions) this project, you can experiment with every pass separately.

 ### Counting Function Calls
-The `lt-cc` executable implements two basic direct call counters: static, and dynamic.
+The `lt-cc` executable implements two (rather) basic direct call counters: static, and dynamic.
 You can test it with one of the provided examples, e.g.:
 ```bash
 $ clang  -emit-llvm -c <source_dir>/test/input_for_cc.c
 $ <build_dir>/bin/lt-cc -static input_for_cc.bc